JeremiahKaren/35percent.github.io/_posts/2017-05-30-one-blackfriars-luxury-living-amid-the-housing-crisis.md

 ---
 layout: page
 title: "One Blackfriars"
-subtitle: "Luxury living amid the housing crisis"
+subtitle: "An oasis of luxury amid the housing crisis"
 sharing: true
 footer: true
 published: true